virhe/mockboxd/README.md

 - Movie names are clickable and bring the user to the movie's info page.
 - Info pages contain the movie's name, description, year, genre, average rating, as well as user comments.
 - Usernames are clickable in the comments and bring the current user to the user's profile page.
-- Profile pages contain the user's watchlist (movies the user has rated).
+- Profile pages contain the user's watchlist (movies the user has rated), as well as follower and following counts.
 - Users can follow and unfollow each other
 - Admin account login with username "admin" and password "admin"
-- The admin account has access to an admin panel with the ability to add and delete movies.
+- The admin account has access to an admin panel with the ability to add and delete movies, as well as delete users.

 ## TODO

-- Page with list of users
-- Feed of activities from followed accounts
-- Admin removal of accounts and comments
 - UI improvements

 ## Usage